munaaahmed/fitnesstracker/README.md

 ![](images/homework19.gif)

 ## Description
-This project is an epmoyee directory application.
-It allows you to easily search for any employee in the database.
+This project is a fitness tracker.

 ## Installation
 Clone to VS Code.
-Open a terminal and "npm init" to get packages.
-As well as "npm install express-handlebars nodemon body-parser".
-To run the appication type "npm start".
+Open a terminal and "npm install" to get packages.
+As well as "node server.js".
+To run the appication type "node server".

 ## Functionally
-It allows the user to search for an employee using their first name, last name, title, email, city, or hemisphere.
+It allows the user to the user to view, create, and track daily workouts.
+The user is able to log multiple exercises in a given day and also go back and update the workout.
+The user is able to track the name, type, weight, sets, reps and duration of each exercise.